ahpohl/convpot/README.md

 # Convpot

-Convpot takes raw data from commercial potentiostats and converts them into a sqlite database ready to be visualised by plotpot.py (https://github.com/ahpohl/plotpot).
+Convpot is a converter program written in C++ which converts raw data from potentiostats into a sqlite database ready to be plotted by plotpot.py (https://github.com/ahpohl/plotpot).
 Convpot is automatically called by plotpot.py, but can also be called on its own for example to merge files.

+## Supported instruments

+* Arbin Instruments BT2000
+* Gamry Interface 1000
+* Biologic VMP3
+* Ivium
+* Zahner IM6

 ## Getting Started